mcdonnellb/bop-it-online/README.md

 ## Design
-The colors I have chosen are once again in line with my personal minimalistic preference.
+The colors I have chosen are once again in line with my personal minimalistic preference, and keeping in line with the Bop IT Branding colours.

+#### Light Mode
-Background:
+Background: White
-Font:
+Font: Purple

+#### Dark Mode
+Background - Black
+Font - Yellow
+Navigatin items , text etc white

 #### Typography
-The typography used throughout the site was specifically chosen as I felt it was a playful yet readable font.
+The typography used throughout the site was specifically chosen as I felt it was a playful yet readable font, again tying in with the

 #### Images and Media